 How to get started.

 Talk with teachers and your school counselor about getting into AP courses.
-North Salem has a number of Honors classes which gets students better prepared for the rigors of college level courses.
-AP course are for students who want to challenge themselves and would like to put themselves in a better position to be college ready.
-It is suggested that incoming freshman interested in AP courses take Honors classes to better prepare themselves for the rigor of AP courses.
+North Salem offers a number of Honors classes that better prepare students for the rigors of college level courses.
+AP courses are for students who want to challenge themselves and be college ready.
+It is suggested that incoming freshman interested in AP courses take Honors classes first, to prepare themselves for the rigor of AP courses.

 The following Honors courses are offered here at NSHS: